 - and an app.

-So, what does each of the components do?
+So, what does each of these components do?

 An authoring tool allows you to create courses, presentations, video lectures, assessments, and simulations that you want your learners to study.
 It should be able to publish in HTML5 format.

 A learning management system serves as a command center where you upload training content, assign it to learners, monitor the statistics, and create reports.
-(By the way, if you don’t use an LMS yet, we have a detailed explanation post and a guide on choosing one).
+(By the way, if you don’t use an LMS yet, we have a detailed explanatory post on what an LMS is and a guide on how to choose an LMS).

-A mobile application is there to ensure a smooth learning experience for the end-users.
-They install it from app stores on their devices and use it to study the assigned materials.
+A mobile application is there to ensure a smooth learning experience for end users.
+They download it to their devices from app stores, install it, and use it to study the assigned materials.

-If we take the iSpring tools to illustrate the point, the mLearning ecosystem will consist of:
+If we take the iSpring tools to illustrate this point, the m-Learning ecosystem will consist of:

-- iSpring Suite, an authoring tool that helps you to easily create mobile-ready content;
+- iSpring Suite, an authoring tool that helps you create mobile-ready content easily;

 - iSpring Learn, a learning management system;